Hilbert modular Eisenstein congruences of local origin: Mod Hilbert modular forms

 \subsubsection{Characters as weights}

 For a detailed introduction to character groups, see \cite[\S 1.1]{goren} and \cite[\S2,4]{andreattagoren}, we give a brief introduction below.
 Keeping notation as before, take $F$ to be a totally real field of degree $d$ with ring of integers $\mathcal{O}$ and denote the normal closure of $F$ as $K$.
 Write the ring of integers of $K$ as $\mathcal{O}_{K}$.
-Now let $S$ be an $\mathcal{O}_K$-scheme.
+We denote by $\mathbb{G}_{m,R} = GL_1 / R$ the multiplicative group over a commutative ring $R$.